Arithmetic of some real triquadratic fields; Units and 2-class groups: Introduction

 \section{\bf Introduction}

-A Fr\"ohlich multiquadratic field of degree $2^n$ is a real multiquadratic of the form $F_n=\mathbb{Q}(\sqrt{p_1},\sqrt{p_2},...,\sqrt{p_n})$, where the $p_i$'s are prime numbers.
+A Fr\"ohlich multiquadratic field of degree $2^n$ is a real multiquadratic field of the form $F_n=\mathbb{Q}(\sqrt{p_1},\sqrt{p_2},...,\sqrt{p_n})$, where the $p_i$'s are prime numbers.
 These fields are of major interest in class field theory and genus theory of quadratic and biquadratic fields.
 Their study has a long history, and here we shall quote some works which are related to the subject of this paper.
 In the best of our knowledge, when $n\geq 3$, all the facts that we have about the class groups of these fields concern the cyclicity of their $2$-class groups and the parity of their class numbers.
-For example, in \cite{FrohlichCentral}, Fr\"ohlich showed that if more than four finite primes are ramified in a finite extension $K/\mathbb{Q}$, then the class number of $K$ is even and therefore $F_n$, with $n\geq 5$ has odd class number.
+For example, in \cite{FrohlichCentral}, Fr\"ohlich showed that if more than four finite primes are ramified in a finite extension $K/\mathbb{Q}$, then the class number of $K$ is even and therefore $F_n$, with $n\geq 5$ has an even class number.
 The parity of the class number of the quadratic field (i.e. $F_1$) can be determined using genus theory.
 The biquadratic field (i.e. $F_2$) was studied by Fr\"ohlich \cite{FrohlichCentral}, Conner and Hurrelbrink \cite{connor88} and Ku{\v{c}}era \cite{kuvcera1995parity}.
 The parity of the class numbers of Fr\"ohlich fields of degree $8$ (i.e. $F_3$) was studied by Bulant \cite{Bulant} who used the method of Ku{\v{c}}era which is based on circular units.
-Furthermore, Mouhib and Movahhedi \cite{MouhibMouvahhedi} determined a list of the fields $F_3$ with $p_i\equiv 3\pmod 4$ whose $2$-class groups are cyclic non trivial.
-Finally, the parity of the class number of $F_4$, was studied by Mouhib \cite{MouhibParity}.
-We believe that after this list of very interesting works, it is time to go further and discover more and different arithmetical properties of these fields.
+Furthermore, the authors of \cite{MouhibMouvahhedi} determined a list of the fields $F_3$ with $p_i\equiv 3\pmod 4$ whose $2$-class groups are cyclic non trivial.
+Finally, the parity of the class number of $F_4$, was investigated in \cite{MouhibParity}.
+We believe that after this list of interesting works, it is time to go further and discover more and different arithmetical properties of these fields.